 Ms. Redd gave the report.

 The LMF’s annual meeting is May 12th from 6:00 PM to 9:30 PM at Brennan's on Royal Street.
-Ms. Redd asked Board members to please become a member of the LMF sign up if you can and you will be invited.
+Ms. Redd asked Board members to please become a member of the LMF.
+Join if you can and an invitation will be sent to you.

 LSM properties